Baskinta: Location

 In addition to its ruins, there are hotels, and chalets sought by skiers.
 Baskinta lies ahead of Mzaar Kfardebian, and at the foot of Mount Sannine.
 The name Baskinta means "the abode, the residence, and the place" according to the Syriac Etymology.
 This traditional summer resort has views of the surrounding mountains.
 From Beirut head north toward Antelias, about a 12 km drive before you turn east to drive uphill towards Bikfaya, passing through Bteghrine towards Baskinta.

 From Baskinta it is possible to climb to the 2,628-meter summit of Mount Sannine, starting off at Nabaa Sannine, a village 7 km up the mountain.

 Climate

 Baskinta has a Hot-summer mediterranean climate (Csa).

+Demographics

+In 2014, Christians made up 98.98% of registered voters in Baskinta.
+65.45% of the voters were Maronite Catholics, 27.08% were Greek Orthodox and 3.95% were Greek Catholics.